Artemis-the-gr8/PlayerStatsExpansion/README.md

 - **selection** (choose one):
     - `top: <n>` - get a single line from a top-statistic-list
     - `player: <player-name>` - get a player-statistic
+    - `position: <player-name>` - get the specified player's place in a top-statistic-list
     - `me` - get your own statistic
     - `server` - get a server-statistic
     - `title` - get a pretty name for a statistic
         - `title: <n>` - get a pretty name for a top-n-statistic list
 - **statistic**:
-    - `name: sub-name` - see [Statistic Choices](#statistic-choices) for all the options
+    - `name: sub_name` - see [Statistic Choices](#statistic-choices) for all the options
 - `only: <arg>` - an *optional* keyword signalling that only a part of the stat-lookup should be displayed, without the other information.
 The options are:
     - `only:number` - get only the statistic number, with the formatting as specified in the PlaceholderAPI config
-    - `only:number_raw` - get only the statistic number, stripped of any formatting and color.
+    - `only:number_raw` - get only the statistic number, stripped of any formatting and color
-    - `only:player_name` - get the name of the player that is on this position of the top-list, with the color as specified in the PlaceholderAPI config
+    - `only:player_name` - get the name of the specified player, with the color as specified in the PlaceholderAPI config.
+If this is used with a `top: <n>` placeholder, the name of the player at position `n` will be shown

 &nbsp;